 Being surrounded, as we are in the North End, by Boise’s beautiful foothills, we tend to measure our urban landscape by the hills and plants that surround us.
 We are resistant to non-native plants, environments that require too much water, and the tendency is to plant native species when possible.

-Native Plant Appreciation Week is set for April 21 – 27, 2019.
-Join the Idaho Native Plant Society for the celebration and check out the wonderful plants available for purchase during the Native Plant Sale the weekend of April 27th at the MK Nature Center.
+April is Native Plant Appreciation Month.
+Join the Idaho Native Plant Society for the month long celebration and check out the wonderful plants available for purchase during the Native Plant Sale at the MK Nature Center.
 For more – click here.

 Plants native to the foothills evolved to withstand hot and dry summers, cold winters, periodic droughts and wildfires.
 A healthy native foothills plant community is dominated by big sagebrush and bitterbrush with diverse grasses, wildflowers, lichens and mosses.
 “A Field Guide to Plants of the Boise Foothills” is a printable guide in PDF format that will help guide you through native and non-native species surrounding us.
 To open click here.